Seebach, Mühlhausen: History

 Seebach was first mentioned as "Sebecke" in a deed of gift from Count Erpho to the Prince-Bishopric of Würzburg in 859 AD.
 The village was named after a 1.5 km long lake that has long since silted up.
 In the register of the tithes of the Hersfeld Abbey, which was compiled between 881 and 899, Seebach is probably mentioned under the name "Seobach" as a place liable to tithes in the Friesenfeld territory.
 The Romanesque predecessor of today's St John's Church was built in 1123.

 The moated castle of Burg Seebach is said to have been built around 1227 by Lutz von Seebach on behalf of the archbishops of Mainz.
-Hans Sittich von Berlepsch, Saxon bailiff at Wartburg Castle, acquired the castle in 1523, which was destroyed in the Peasants' War in 1525 and subsequently rebuilt by him.
+Hans Sittich von Berlepsch, Saxon bailiff at Wartburg Castle, acquired the castle in 1523; it was destroyed in the Peasants' War in 1525 and subsequently rebuilt by him.
 The castle was modified later, especially in the 19th century and 1911–1914, into the multi-storey stone building with half-timbered superstructure that has survived to the present day.

 Seebach belonged to the Electorate of Langensalza until 1815, and after its cession to Prussia from 1816 to 1944 to the district of Langensalza in the province of Saxony.

-The commitment of the owner of the castle and regular officer Hans Freiherr von Berlepsch (1857–1933) to scientific and practical bird protection was recognised in 1908 when the Royal Prussian State Government recognised his estate as an ornithological "experimental and model station".
-The "old master of German bird protection" has been resting in a simple grave in the Seebach cemetery since 1933.
+The commitment of the owner of the castle and career officer Hans Freiherr von Berlepsch (1857–1933) to scientific and practical bird protection was recognised in 1908 when the Royal Prussian State Government recognised his estate as an ornithological "experimental and model station".
+The "old master of German bird protection" has lain in a simple grave in the Seebach cemetery since 1933.
 Since 1936, the institution at Seebach Castle has officially been allowed to use the title Staatliche Vogelschutzwarte ("State Bird Protection Station").

 In 1945, first an American, then a Soviet occupation moved into the castle.
 The von Berlepsch family was expropriated due to the land reform in the Soviet occupation zone of Germany and thus lost their ancestral seat Seebach.
 Both von Berlepsch families had to leave Seebach.

 In 1946, the "Ornithological Research Centre" was able to move into the lower floor of the moated castle.
 It became a sub-department of the German Democratic Republic's "Institute for Plant Protection Research" in Kleinmachnow and focused on the effects of the large-scale use of toxic agrochemicals in GDR agriculture on bird life and on the "defence against harmful birds".
-The current head of the institution, Dr Jaehne, describes the testing of 300 toxic agents on a colony of Japanese quails kept specifically for this purpose as a "sad phase in our history".
+The current head of the institution, Dr Jaehne, describes the testing of 300 toxic agents on a colony of Japanese quail kept specifically for this purpose as a "sad phase in our history".

 Seebach Castle underwent an urgently needed thorough renovation after the fall of communism.

 On 30 June 1994, Seebach became part of the newly created municipality of Weinbergen.

 Since 1 January 2019, when the municipality of Weinbergen was dissolved and its villages joined the town of Mühlhausen, Seebach has been a quarter of that town.